Back to Canoe

 Canoe Lakewater - Advanced Tandem

 This course is $40.
 Please register online now to secure your spot.
 You will not pay until two weeks before the course date when you receive an email reminder and invoice.
+If you withdraw after paying you may 1.) request payment to be kept on your account for later use or 2.) pay a $5 administrative fee to request your money back.

 If the course is full, add your name to the waitlist.
 We will add another course when numbers warrant.